Ryuker/AstroWPHeadlessTest/_notes/AstroWPHeadless-notes.md

       - this renders it out properly on the wordpress frontend
       - but also allows a graphql node export so we can copy the unrendered code
         - this requires this plugin [github repo](https://github.com/wpengine/wp-graphql-content-blocks?tab=readme-ov-file)
+- code block rendering in Astro - [video](https://www.youtube.com/watch?v=47qChv5YKOs)
+  - there's a built in `Code` component apparantly which should work fine.

 # Best practises:
 - add `loading="eager"` to images when you want to prevent lazy loading